CZ-NIC/knot-resolver/modules/policy/README.rst

 .. py:attribute:: REQTRACE

    Pretty-print DNS requests from clients into the verbose log.
 It's useful for debugging weird DNS clients.
-   Debug-level logging must be enabled for this policy to be effective; see :func:`set_log_level`.
+   Debug-level logging must be enabled for this policy to be effective; see :func:`log_level`.
    It makes most sense together with :ref:`mod-view`.

 .. py:attribute:: DEBUG_ALWAYS